 Day 3: San Pedro de Atacama (Moon Valley) (B)

 Another of the classic sites of the area is included today with a visit to the Valley of the Moon, and the cultural archeological museum with preserved local mummies from ancient cultures, exceptionally preserved due to the dryness of the climate.
 Atacama boasts the 2nd driest climate in the world.
 The excursion follows the Cordillera de la Sal (Salt Mountain Range), where you will visit the Moon Valley (“Valle de la Luna”) that forms part of the National Flamingo Reserve.
 This unique place is famous for its natural mineral sculptures, one of them being “Las Tres Marías” (The Three Mary’s) formed by the wind erosion, resembling a lunar setting.

 Next, visit Death Valley (“Valle de la Muerte”), a place that invites sand boarders to practice their favorite sport and sandy place with a particular geographical beauty.
 Its salt formations seem to be sculptures and works of art.
 Finally, end your trip with a magical sunset at the Kari Viewpoint, one of the highest points of the “Cordillera de la Sal”.

-At leisure until your transfer for your onward flight.
+At leisure until your transfer for your onward flight or bus.